 Pennsylvania (PA) GED Information and Requirements

-Students who are over the age of 18 and have not graduated from high school are generally qualified to take the GED examination in Pennsylvania.
-Many postsecondary educational institutions require either a high school diploma or the GED equivalent for admission.
-Keep reading to learn more about obtaining a GED in Pennsylvania.
+Students over the age of 18 who haven't graduated from high school are generally qualified to take the GED examination in Pennsylvania.
+Many postsecondary institutions and employers require applicants to hold either a high school diploma or a GED certificate.
+Keep reading to learn more about how to obtain a GED in Pennsylvania.

-In order to take the GED test in Pennsylvania, applicants must be at least 18 years of age, be a resident of Pennsylvania, have not graduated from high school and be able to show documents proving their identity.
-In some circumstances, applicants who are 16 or 17 years of age are able to take the GED test.
-They must be able to provide written verification that they have withdrawn from school and a letter from an employer, college or postsecondary school, branch of the Armed Services or state institution indicating the student needs to hold a GED credential.
+In order to take the GED test in Pennsylvania, an applicant must be at least 18 years of age, be a resident of the state, have not graduated from high school and be able to show documents proving his or her identity.
+In some circumstances, applicants who are 16 or 17 years of age can take the GED test.
+These individuals must be able to provide written verification that they have withdrawn from school and must supply a recommendation from an employer, college or postsecondary school, a branch of the Armed Services or a state institution.

-In order to pass the GED, students must receive a minimum total of 2250 points on all five GED tests.
-Applicants may score no lower than 410 points on any individual test.
-Applicants are allowed to retest on any individual test they do not pass.
-Each test can be taken only three times per year.
-Individual test areas include:
+In order to pass the newly updated 2014 GED exam, students must receive a minimum total of 600 points on all four GED tests.
+Applicants may score no lower than 150 points on any individual test.
+Applicants are also allowed to retake any individual test they do not pass.
+Although there is no waiting period required to retest, GED exams can be taken only three times per year in Pennsylvania.
+The individual GED subject areas include: